 Selective Plating for the Aerospace Industry.

-- Nickel for pre-braze operations, wear resistance, dimensional restoration and corrosion protection.
+• Nickel is used for pre-braze operations, wear resistance, dimensional restoration and corrosion protection.

-- Type I, II and III anodizing touch-up coatings used to process components of engines, actuators, landing gear and airframes, increasing their ability to perform and extending overall in-service life.
+• Type I, II and III anodizing touch-up coatings are used to process components of engines, actuators, landing gear and airframes, increasing their ability to perform and extending overall in-service life.

-- Cobalt Chromium Carbide to provide superior wear resistance and high temperature oxidation protection on engine components.
+• Cobalt Chromium Carbide provides superior wear resistance and high temperature oxidation protection on engine components.

 Corrosion Protection

-On-site touch up coatings for corrosion protection with Cadmium LHE®, Cadmium No Bake and Zinc-Nickel LHE® allow repairs to be made in place and with minimum to no disassembly required.
+To help you save on downtime, being able to make repairs in place and with minimum to no disassembly required is key.
+This is where on-site touch up coatings for corrosion protection with Cadmium LHE®, Cadmium No Bake and Zinc-Nickel LHE® can make a real impact.
 SIFCO ASC offers portable touch-up kits for AOG repairs of cadmium, nickel, zinc-nickel, and tin-zinc.

 Pre-Braze